Terms and Conditions

 9.6.
 Customers who are businesses, corporations, schools or separate legal entitles shall be able to cancel their Order by notifying the Supplier no later than 14 days before the commencement of Service.
 If they do so within this time frame, they will be eligible for a 50% refund.
 If this type of Customer cancels less than 14 days before commencement of Services, no refund will be payable.

 9.7.
 Customers who are individuals or any adult individual on the behalf of those under the age of 18 years who purchases Services from the Supplier shall be entitled to cancel their order by notifying the Supplier no later than 14 days after placing their Order.
-If they do so within this time frame, they will eligible to a full refund.
-If they Cancel their Order any time after this then they will be liable to pay for the full amount of the Order.
+Orders cannot be cancelled in the 10 days prior to the commencement of the course.
+If they Cancel within the time frame, they will eligible to a full refund.
+If they Cancel their Order any time outside this time frame then they will be liable to pay for the full amount of the Order.

 9.8.
 An individual Customer cannot enter into a Contract less than 14 days before the commencement of the Services, unless they consent to waive their rights to a refund within 14 days as per the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013.
 If the Services commence within this 14-day period, the individuals are providing this consent.